 Behind Equity Bank OTC branch is another wholesale paradise.
-Shops line a narrow pathway from the entrance of Tuskys OTC.
-Most of the shops stock sanitary wear and a variety of packaging materials.
+Shops line a narrow pathway from the entrance of Quickmart OTC.
+Most of the shops stock toiletries, sanitary wear and a variety of packaging materials.

-Opposite the Business Station is another spot for eco-friendly packaging supplies along Temple Lane and Ruvuma Lane.
+Opposite the Bus Station is another spot for eco-friendly packaging supplies along Temple Lane and Ruvuma Lane.

 The Stage Market LTD

-Along Ladhies Road, next to Nacico Plaza is a less popular market that looks like an extension of Kamukunji Market.
-Most of the shops deal in ladies hats, earrings, necklaces, underpants, artificial flowers and festive decorations.
-There are only a handful of buyers during the day so if you don’t find your supplies at Kamukunji, walk to The Stage Market Ltd.
+Along Ladhies Road, next to Nacico Plaza, is a less popular market that looks like an extension of Kamukunji Market.
+Most shops deal in sun hats, earrings, necklaces, undergarments, artificial flowers and festive decorations.
+There are only a handful of buyers during the day so if you do not find your supplies at Kamukunji, walk to The Stage Market Ltd.

-Gikomba offers mitumba clothes, shoes, toys and handbags.
+Gikomba supplies include mitumba clothes, shoes, toys and handbags.
 You could also get supplies for your tailoring shop in stalls selling kitenge and other fabrics.
-For second-hand clothes, especially baby wear, visit Korogocho Market.
+For second-hand clothes, especially baby clothes, visit Korogocho Market.

 The best thing about shopping in Dubois is that it’s in the city.
 Therefore, you can rush to this street over lunchtime and pick a few items for your shop.